nfdi4plants/Swate-templates/README.md

 #### How to contribute to STRService

 * Update the STRClient.cs file after you have finished your work in order to avoid failings when pushing to main.
-Run the following [command](#strclient-generation)
+Follow this [step](#strclient-generation)